December 23, 2021

 Year 6 pupil, Leicester

-In 2019, we delivered our HERO workshop to two cohorts of 20 pupils at Caldecote Primary, Leicester.
+In 2019, we delivered our wellbeing and resilience workshops, based on the HERO resources to two cohorts of 20 pupils at Caldecote Primary, Leicester.
 The programme was comprised of two 90-minute HERO workshop sessions, to a targeted group of year 5 and 6 pupil children.
 They have generously provided us with their feedback from both the children and teachers on their experiences of taking part and the impacts that the workshops have had.
 These have been mapped onto the HERO framework to provide specific examples of how it has helped children and young people to develop their positive mental health and wellbeing.

 Hope - Examples include evidence of specific goals and goal striving behaviours such as agency and overcoming obstacles to help achieve personal goals.